Biden offshore drilling proposal would allow up to 11 sales – KION546

 Associated Press

 NEW ORLEANS (AP) — The Biden administration is proposing up to 10 oil and gas lease sales in the Gulf of Mexico and one in Alaska over the next five years.
-Friday’s announcement scales back a Trump-era plan that called for dozens of offshore sales, including in undeveloped areas.
-Interior Department officials said fewer lease sales — or even no lease sales — could occur, with a final decision not due for months.
-Interior had suspended lease sales in 2021 because of climate concerns but was forced to resume them by a federal judge in Louisiana.
-The Biden administration cited conflicting court rulings about that decision when it canceled the last three lease sales of the previous offshore leasing cycle.
+Friday’s announcement goes against the Democratic administration’s promises to end new drilling on public lands and waters.
+But it scales back a Trump-era plan that called for dozens of offshore sales, including in undeveloped areas.
+Interior Department officials said fewer lease sales — or even no lease sales — could occur.
+A final decision is months away.
+Interior had suspended oil and gas lease sales in 2021 because of climate concerns but was forced to resume them by a federal judge in Louisiana.